gem09lo/hello-world/readme.txt

 Hello!
 It's a sunny day today!
-Currently in a heatwave
+We are currently in a heatwave!